JM-Atkinson/576i.nz-hugo/content/post/wwiiinfilm/index.md

 The scope of this map is limited to films & miniseries about World War II, and it's sub-conflicts that happened immediately before and after the main conflict.

 Due to practicality, most films depicted have a point placed roughly at the centre of the geographic area they are set, and the specificity of this varies enormously depending on the scope and realism of the film.
 Sometimes we know even down to the street corner where a scene takes place, sometimes we know little more than a country.
-When possible I have tried to be as accurate as I can.
+Where possible I have tried to be as accurate as I can.

 In scenarios where a film takes place over several locations, I will include multiple points for this film for each location.
 Again for practicality, I've not included locations that were depicted for less than about 15 minutes of screen runtime, or where there would be many points due to the film being primarily travelling (Saving Private Ryan as an example).